collective/collective.volto.formsupport/README.rst

 If block is set to send data, an email with form data will be sent to the recipient set in block settings or (if not set) to the site address.

+If ther is an **attachments** field in the POST data, these files will be attached to the emal sent.

 Store
 -----